juansgomez87/juansgomez87.github.io/code/index.md

 ### Jazz Solo Recognition with Convolutional Neural Networks

-This code contains a show case of the paper *"Jazz Solo Instrument Classification with Convolutional Neural Networks, Source Separation, and Transfer Learning"* that was submitted to the ISMIR 2018 conference. <br/>
+This code contains a show case of the paper *"Jazz Solo Instrument Classification with Convolutional Neural Networks, Source Separation, and Transfer Learning"* that was accepted in the ISMIR 2018 conference. <br/>
 The code contains wav examples and the trained ConvNets to plot segment- and clip-wise predictions of the instruments in the an audio mixture. <br/>
 The model has been trained to recognize the following instruments: soprano saxophone (ss), alto saxophone (as), tenor saxophone (ts), clarinet (cl), trombone (tb), and trumpet (tp). <br/>
 The audio contains 6 jazz solos: